Chalita Suansane

-Chalita Suansane (ชลิตา ส่วนเสน่ห์; born 24 December 1994) is a Thai model, actress and beauty pageant titleholder from Samut Prakan.
-On 23 July 2016, she won Miss Universe Thailand 2016 and represented Thailand at Miss Universe 2016.
+Chalita Suansane (ชลิตา ส่วนเสน่ห์; born 24 December 1994) is a Thai model, actress and beauty pageant titleholder.
+On 23 July 2016, she won Miss Universe Thailand 2016 and represented Thailand in Miss Universe 2016.

 Early life

 Chalita was born in Nonthaburi, Thailand, but moved to Samut Prakan, Thailand as a child.
 Her mother, Chutikan Suansane, who is of Thai-German descent and originally from Nakhon Si Thammarat, is a King Power's employee.
 She currently lives in Bangkok, Thailand and has previously worked as a commercial model.

 Chalita graduated from secondary school at Poolcharoenwittayakom School.
 She previously studied at the Faculty of Science & Microbiology at Mahasarakham University but in the year 2017, she transferred from her original institution to study at the Faculty of Science & Microbiology at Srinakharinwirot University.
 Later, in 2019, she changed her major to a new field, acting and film.